This document describes how to monitor CPU usage on Catalyst 9800 Wireless LAN Controllers and it covers several configuration recommendations.

 WNCD instances: 1

-The AP to WNCD assignment is applied during the AP CAPWAP join process, so it is not expected to change during operations, regardless of the balancing method, unless there is a network-wide CAPWAP reset event where all APs disconnect and re-join.
+The AP to WNCD assignment is applied during the AP CAPWAP join process and it is not expected to change during operations, regardless of the balancing method.
+Unless, there is a network-wide CAPWAP reset event where all APs disconnect and re-join.

-can provide an easy way to see the current state of AP load balance across all WNCD instances:
+Running the CLI show wireless loadbalance tag affinity command can provide an easy way to view the current state of the AP load balance across all WNCD instances:

 98001#show wireless loadbalance tag affinity